 6 Agreed settlements

-Reaching a settlement, without waiting for the tribunal, may well be in your best interests.
+Reaching a settlement, before disagreements reach an employment tribunal, may well be in your best interests.

 6.1 A settlement may include a cash sum and other negotiable elements.

 - The settlement usually involves money and a reference, with agreed wording, if the employee has been dismissed.
 This reference is a key bargaining counter.

 No-one can usually oblige you to give a reference that does anything more than confirm the dates of employment and the employee may need more than that.